kaBeech/monads-are-easy/README.md

 ## Verbose Pseudo-Haskell

+    -- | A functor is something you can map over.
-    -- | A list is an example of a functor class Functor S where
+    --   A list is an example of a functor class Functor S where
         fmap :: (a -> b) -> S a -> S b

+    -- | An endofunctor is like a functor but elements in the output are the same type as elements in the input.
-    -- | A deck of cards (for the sake of example, ranked in order [2..K,A] and [C,D,H,S], no Jokers), is an example of an endofunctor.
+         A deck of cards (for the sake of example, ranked in order [2..K,A] and [C,D,H,S], no Jokers), is an example of an endofunctor.
 If you have a function that takes an input card and returns the next card in ranked order (or with 2C if the input card is AH), applying this function to a